SwftAIO/InstagramSSLPinningBypass-iOS/README.md

-**Warning!** _ Appears to be working again for 276.1 , however the examples for how to find the VerifyWithMetrics is no longer valid._
+Appears to be working again for 276.1 , however the examples for how to find the VerifyWithMetrics is no longer valid

 # A Frida script to bypass SSL pinning in Instagram (iOS)